jsa2/caOptics/readme.md

 ---

 # Release notes

+    Release notes: 0.6.6-7 beta
+    - Allow use of different login endpoints for login and graph with params: --altLogin --altGraph
+    - Allow use of custom filtering for policies (this only recommended, when the policies do not adhere to expected schema)

     Release notes: 0.6.5 beta
     - Added counter to reporting when high number of permutations is also added to report (default is to add only unterminated)